-Aims of the Complaints Policy
+Aims of the Policy

-The aim of this Policy is to ensure that every parent/carer, pupil and stakeholder has access to a policy and procedure that supports and enables them to raise concerns or complain about any aspect of our schools or services and understand the manner in which complaints are handled.
+The aim of this Policy is to ensure that every parent/carer, student and stakeholder has access to a policy and procedure that supports and enables them to share compliments, raise concerns or complain about any aspect of our schools or services and understand the manner in which complaints are handled.

-TCES complaints procedure will;
+CiC' complaints procedure will;

-- Be easily accessible and publicised. - Be simple to understand and use. - Be impartial and non-adversarial. - Allow complaints to be made and considered initially on an informal basis. - Allow swift handling with established timescales for action and escalation. - Fairly address all the points at issue and provide an effective response and appropriate redress, where necessary. - Ensure a full and fair investigation by an independent person where necessary. - Respect people's right to confidentiality. - Provide information to TCES schools and services' senior management teams for the purpose of service development and organisational change.
+- Be easily accessible and publicised.

+- Be simple to understand and use.

+- Be impartial and non-adversarial.

+- Allow complaints to be made and considered initially on an informal basis.

+- Allow swift handling with established timescales for action and escalation.

+- Fairly address all the points at issue and provide an effective response and appropriate redress, where necessary. - Ensure a full and fair investigation by an independent person (usually a representative of the LA where necessary, who regulate the CiC EOTAS service or another suitably independent person. - Respect people's right to confidentiality. - Provide information to TCES' senior management teams for the purpose of service development and organisational change.